 It's very simple; you pay your money in, earn interest, and can withdraw your funds whenever you like.

-That's why many people use easy access accounts for their rainy-day fund - it means that their money is within reach at all times.
+That's why many people use such accounts for their emergency, rainy-day fund - it means that their money is within reach at all times.

-There are some easy access accounts that do pay a higher rate than others, but have a few restrictions.
+Some easy-access accounts may pay a higher rate than others, but watch out for restrictions.

-For example, you might have to agree to a limited number of withdrawals in a year in return for a better rate.
+For example, you might have to agree to only being allowed to make a limited number of withdrawals in a year.

 Other options may be online only, meaning you can't manage them in a branch or on the phone.

-Because that means your account is less work for the bank or building society, it will pay you a higher rate.
+Because that means your account is less work for the bank or building society, it could pay you a higher rate.

 You can find out more about a particular product when using our comparison page.

-If you've carefully compared easy access savings accounts then you'll have chosen one that's paying a top rate of interest.
+If you've carefully compared easy-access savings accounts then you'll have probably chosen one that's paying a top rate of interest.

 However, that won't necessarily last.
-Many banks and building societies pay a 12-month bonus rate, meaning you earn a lot less after the first year.
+Many savings providers pay a 12-month bonus rate, meaning that you'll be transferred onto a lower rate of interest after the first year.

-It's a good idea to make a note of when you open the account and consider switching around your first anniversary.
+Your account provider should send you a notice when a bonus rate is about to end, but it's a good idea to make a note yourself of when you opened the account and consider switching around the time of the first anniversary.

 That way, you're regularly comparing accounts and can be confident you're earning a top rate.

-If you're using an easy access savings account to stash your emergency fund, then it's a good idea to save between three and six months' worth of your salary.
+If you're using an easy-access savings account to stash your emergency fund, typical advice is to try to build up enough to cover your salary for between three and six months.

-But if you can't afford to put quite that much aside then just save what you can.
-Any savings are better than none.
+If you can't afford to put quite that much aside, just save what you can - any savings are better than none.
 Think of it as a cushion - the thicker the better!